 The RES-BCT program is available on a first-come, first-served basis.
 Once the combined rated generating capacity of participating customers within SCE’s service territory reaches 124.591 MW out of the 250 MW statewide cap the program will be closed to additional applicants.

 Applicants may apply for RES-BCT at any time.
 To apply please refer to the "How to Apply" section below.
-Projects that meet the program requirements and have a deemed complete interconnection request, SCE will count towards SCE’s RES-BCT cap.
-The project must maintain a valid status during the interconnection and will be counted towards the cap once PTO has been obtained.
+Only projects that meet the program requirements and have an executed Rule 21 Generator Interconnection Agreement for Exporting Generating Facilities Applicable to Schedule RES-BCT (Form 14-788), will be allocated towards SCE’s RES-BCT cap.
+The project must maintain a valid status during the interconnection process and obtain Permission to Operate to receive service under Schedule RES-BCT.
 Should the applicant withdraw the interconnection request, or the request is deemed withdrawn by SCE, a new interconnection request will have to be submitted.